 What system can take up to 45 days to process an upgrade?
 Our rental was several months away so waiting wasn’t a problem for us.
 Still, I was shocked at how long this would take.
 I can’t imagine how anything could ever take that long as even if you had to email someone a name, it should be done within a week.

 I’m happy to say that my online Sixt account was upgraded to Platinum within just a few days and it took about 4 weeks for me to receive my Sixt Platinum card in the mail (yes, they really do still send out membership cards).

 If you want to know if your card offers Mastercard World Elite benefits, I’m really not sure.
-I know that our Citi ThankYou Prestige and Citi Thank You Premier are both World Elite Cards.
+I know that our Citi Prestige and Citi Premier are both World Elite Cards.
 The same goes for my Barclays JetBlue Plus card and Barclays American Airlines Aviator Red card.
 I’ve looked online but can’t find a definitive list.
-My suggestion is to just look at your card and if it says World Elite, you’re good.
+My suggestion is to look at your card and if it says World Elite, you’re good.

 For this experience so far, the Mastercard World Elite concierge was very nice.
 He even emailed me a follow up when the upgrade was processed (I noticed the status had changed online long before the concierge emailed me).
 Sixt sent me a Platinum card, as promised.

 If you’d like to read about how our rental went, check out my review: Our experience renting a car from Sixt in San Antonio.